lsanarchist/lsanarchist.github.io/index.md

 ---

 ## whoami
-Whitehat with foundational knowledge in network security, malware analysis, and penetration testing.
-Currently studying at the Technical University of Košice.
+I am a cybersecurity student with knowledge in network security, malware analysis, and penetration testing.
+I am currently studying at the Technical University of Košice.
 ## Education

 ###  **Technical University of Košice**